What is First Contact Resolution?

 What is the difference between First Contact Resolution and First Call Resolution (FCR)?

-Determine your definition of first contact resolution
+1. Determine your definition of First Contact Resolution

 In the context of your business, decide what is the definition of FCR.
 Are you interested in measuring the total number of successfully resolved requests on the first inquiry divided by the total number of inquiries over a period of time or might it make more sense to measure the number of resolved issues on the first inquiry divided by the total number of first inquiries?
-This is the crucial first step because your definition will determine the data you need to capture to measure first contact resolution.
+This is a crucial first step because your definition will determine the data you need to capture to measure first contact resolution.

-Determine your definition of a successfully resolved issue
+2. Determine your definition of a successfully resolved issue

-Specify for what time period you measure FCR
+3. Specify for what time period you measure FCR

 This time frame refers to the maximum amount of time that is allowed to go by between inquiries for them to contribute in the calculation of the FCR.